-This said, have you noticed that some betterments have come at a cost for the environment or society, and we are collectively paying that price?
+With this special experience you have had in Nature, how do you see the mainstream utilitarian paradigm that takes Nature as a mere resource?
+Have you noticed that some progress has come at a cost for the environment or society, and we are collectively paying that price?
 For example, soil erosion or waterways contamination from chemical crop fertilizers meant to enhance soil productivity.